 The Antenna Enable output can be used to control an external power supply to an active antenna (or external LNA).
-It will be high when the receiver is operating, or low when it is in a low-power (standby) mode.
+It will be high when the receiver is operating or low when it is in a low-power (standby) mode, and the external device power can be removed.